|

 It

-then hypnosis is gray."
-Hypnosis is a natural state of consciousness,
+hypnosis is gray."
+Hypnosis is an ordinary, natural state of consciousness,

-that we move into and out of, nearly every day.
-Do you recall making
+that we move in and out of, every day.
+Think of making your way

-your way home and not recalling the last few blocks you drove?
-How
+home and not noticing the last few blocks?
+How about losing track

 The